 I-9 Form - Employment Eligibility Form Requirements

 When hired for a new job, employees are required to prove that they are legally entitled to work in the United States.
-As part of the new-hire paperwork provided by their employer, a new employee must complete an I-9 form is the document employees need to complete to verify their eligibility to work in the U.S.
+As part of the new-hire paperwork provided by their employer, a new employee must complete an I-9 form.
+This document is the accepted method for employees to verify their eligibility to work in the U.S.

 When employers hire new workers, they're required to verify each new employee's identity and eligibility to work.
 An Employment Eligibility Form (I-9) is a form created by the United States Citizenship and Immigration Services (USCIS) sector of the Department of Homeland Security (DHS) that must be completed for every employee hired in the United States and is used to verify an employee’s identity and to determine that he or she is eligible to begin work for the company.
 Make sure that you are using the latest version of the I-9, which was revised effective July 17, 2017.

 When Employment Eligibility Forms Are Completed

-An Employment Eligibility Form (I-9) must be completed for all new hires.
+An Employment Eligibility Form (I-9) must be completed during the hiring process for all new hires.
 The employer must verify the employee's eligibility and identity documents and record the document information on the I-9 form within three days of employment.